 Since ozone monitoring began in Pima County in 1973, levels have remained fairly uniform throughout the Tucson metropolitan area.
 Higher levels tend to be recorded further from the central urban area.
-NOx scavenging in the urban core prevents the build up of ozone.
 In areas such as Saguaro National Park East, the relatively low NOx levels combined with the effects of topography, result in higher overall ozone levels.
 One of the most effective national controls has been the Federal Motor Vehicle Control Program.
 This has reduced NOx and hydrocarbon emissions by placing stringent emissions regulations on auto manufacturers.
 These regulations require vehicles to have systems capable of capturing excess gasoline vapors and cleansing tailpipe emissions.
 However, these systems don’t always perform as designed and can deteriorate.
 Poorly tuned vehicles and tampered vehicles all increase emissions.

-Other controls in the Tucson area that help reduce ozone levels by promoting the use of alternate modes include:
+Other programs in the Tucson area that help reduce ozone levels by promoting the use of alternate modes include:

 Alternate modes such as carpooling, taking the bus, walking, and bicycling, and the use of telecommuting all serve to reduce the number of motor vehicles on the road.